 You might wonder: isn’t Death Valley just an empty, super hot place?
 Yes, pretty much – but that’s also what makes it unique enough to earn National Park status!
 Death Valley is the hottest, driest, and lowest National Park in the whole National Park System.

 Hiking and stargazing are two of the most popular activities in Death Valley.
-If you’d rather explore by car, Badwater Road will take you through Badwater Basin to sights like Devils Golf Course, Golden Canyon, and Zabriskie Point.
+If you’d rather explore by car, Badwater Road will take you through Badwater Basin to sights like Devils Golf Course, Golden Canyon, and Zabriskie Point; my one-day guide to Death Valley is perfect for helping you plan your stop on this road trip.

 8. Joshua Tree National Park